FREE SHIPPING on orders of $85 or more

-Jeffreys Settlers in the United States in the 17th Century
+Jeffreys Settlers in United States in the 17th Century

-Jeffreys Settlers in the United States in the 18th Century
+Jeffreys Settlers in United States in the 18th Century

-Jeffreys Settlers in the United States in the 19th Century
+Jeffreys Settlers in United States in the 19th Century

 The Jeffreys Family Crest was acquired from the Houseofnames.com archives.
 The Jeffreys Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.